A.M.S. Anna Mellostudios

 Depois de todos os talvezes, um sim que não se solta.

 Thiala is Brazilian.
 Batu is Turkish.
 Dublin was the city that ended up holding both of their stories — two long roads out of different countries, different languages, different versions of themselves, all landing here.
 The patience and paperwork and distance weren't between them.
 They were what each of them had already been through to even get to Dublin in the first place.
+They didn't have to negotiate distance from each other.
+They had already done the harder thing: surviving the kind of distance from yourself that immigration asks of you.

-Coverage · Half-day · photo
+Coverage · Half-day · photo, Dublin

 Languages used during the day · English, Portuguese, Turkish